 Programming: Large meetings may be exciting and offer some sense of community but for staying power, show organizers will need to re-tool events to facilitate micro-communities as relationships make for stickiness and ward off competition.
 It will be important that these communities benefit everyone and not just a select few (diversity and inclusion) and once they are successful, will be one more way brand sponsors can have real relationships with the attendees.

-Digital: Meetings will use digital not as a separate stand-alone feature or glue that binds together two different audiences under the term “hybrid,” but it will be woven into the event as it already occurs in life.
+Digital: Meetings will use digital not as a separate stand-alone feature, but as glue that binds together two different audiences under the term “hybrid.”
+It will be woven into the event as it already occurs in life.
 One organizer mentioned that at a live meeting he hosted, an attendee was watching on the screen the same speaker who stood directly in front.
 Anyone with teenage children will find this familiar.
+The industry is ripe for innovations for including digital participants in live events and visa versa.